abhi2692/simple-nginx-deploy/README.md

 - ✅ Serves a simple HTML homepage
 - ✅ Uses GitHub Actions to deploy via SSH

+## 🏗️ EC2 Infrastructure

+This project assumes an EC2 instance is already created.
+You can:

+- ✅ Manually create an EC2 instance (Amazon Linux 2, with public IP)
+- 🔧 Or provision infrastructure using Terraform from this repo: [terraform-aws-infra](https://github.com/abhi2692/terraform-aws-infra.git)

+Make sure you:

+- Allow inbound HTTP (port 80) and SSH (port 22)
+- Upload the public key of your SSH keypair to EC2
+- Store the private key in your GitHub repo secrets

 ## 🗂️ Folder Structure

 ```